Skip to main content

 It may seem cruel that there are so many tasks that need attending to within a few days.

 There is the funeral to arrange, notifying family and friends, obtaining a death certificate, the list may seem endless.
-On top of all this there are official documents which need to be completed in the coming weeks.
+On top of all this there are official documents which need to be completed in the weeks following.

 What is Probate?